bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

   - o: Learn to transform data from wide to long format with tidyr;
   - o: Be able to choose a different color palette with RColorBrewer;
 keywords: r color palette, rcolorbrewer, scale_color_brewer, ggplot, how to use pivot_longer
-description: Use scale_color_brewer to choose different color palettes
+description: A step-by-step guide on how to use RColorBrewer and scale_color_brewer in ggplot2 demonstrated with historical military expense data.
-last_modified_at: 05-Mar-23
+last_modified_at: 02-Sep-23
 ---

 <br>